Cloud Providers Comparison: Which One Is Right for You

-For anyone seeking cloud services or looking to launch a career in cloud computing, it’s important to understand what makes one cloud provider different from another.
+For anyone seeking cloud services or looking to launch a career in cloud computing, it’s essential to understand what makes one cloud provider different from another.

 What is Cloud Computing Infrastructure?

-Cloud computing is an infrastructure system or software developed by third parties and accessible for free through the Internet.
-Providers offer these primary cloud computing environments, IaaS, PaaS, and SaaS solutions.
+Cloud computing is an infrastructure system or software developed by third parties that is accessible for free through the Internet.
+Providers offer these primary cloud computing environments: IaaS, PaaS, and SaaS solutions.

 Infrastructure-as-a-Service (IaaS)